pnnl/hexwatershed/docs/application/application.rst

      - int
      - 1 to 5
      - Mesh type
+   * - dMissing_value_dem
+     - float
+     -
+     - The missing value in the DEM
+   * - dBreach_threshold
+     - float
+     -
+     - The threshold parameter for the hybrid breaching filling algorithm
+   * - dAccumulation_threshold
+     - float
+     -
+     - The accumulation parameter to define stream cell
+   * - dLongitude_left
+     - float
+     - 0 or 1
+     - The domain left boundary
+   * - dLongitude_right
+     - float
+     - ""
+     - The domain right boundary
+   * - dLatitude_bot
+     - float
+     - 0 or 1
+     - The domain bottom boundary
+   * - dLatitude_top
+     - float
+     - ""
+     - The domain top boundary
+   * - dResolution_degree
+     - float
+     - 0 or 1
+     - Mesh resolution in degree
+   * - dResolution_meter
+     - float
+     - 0 or 1
+     - Mesh resolution in meter
+   * - sDate
+     - string
+     - ""
+     - The date of the simulation
+   * - sMesh_type
+     - string
+     - "hexagon"
+     - The mesh type
+   * - sFilename_hexwatershed
+     - string
+     - ""
+     - The filename of the binary =
+   * - sFilename_spatial_reference
+     - string
+     -
+     - The spatial reference of the river network
+   * - sFilename_dem
+     - string
+     - ""
+     - The filename of the DEM
+   * - sFilename_mesh_netcdf
+     - float
+     -
+     - The filename of the MPAS netcdf file
+   * - sFilename_basins
+     - string
+     -
+     - The full path of the basin configuration file

 Basin configuration
 ###################

+The basin configuration file contains one or more block of JSON basin object.
+Each block contains the configuration to a unique basin.
+Different basin may have different parameters.

 .. list-table:: Basin configuration JSON file
    :widths: 25 25 25 25